hoelsner/product-database/README.md

                           (defaults to "/var/www")
-    site_user             username which is used for the site/processes site_group            group which is used to the site/processes system_source         identifies, where the files are located (used for Vagrant), set to "file" will instruct the playbooks to copy files from a local directory
-                          (defaults to "git")
+    site_user             username which is used for the site/processes site_group            group which is used to the site/processes system_source         identifies, where the files are located (used for Vagrant), set to "file" will instruct the playbooks to copy files from a local directory (defaults to "git")
     site_source           repository or file path of the django project (defaults to github repository)
     site_source_branch    (only used with git) identifies the branch to checkout during the git (defaults to the latest stable version)
-    git_accept_hostkey    True to accept hostkeys during the git pull dbname                Valid postgres DB name (alphanumeric with underscores) (defaults to "productdatabase")
+    dbname                Valid postgres DB name (alphanumeric with underscores) (defaults to "productdatabase")
     deployment_type       Type of deployment, will enable debugging if set to development (defaults to "production")
     ignore_allowedhosts   instructs the configuration script for the site to skip the creation of the ALLOWED_HOSTS variable within the deploy configuration (limit the access to the Django app to specific targets)

 ### directory structure